couchbaselabs/tuqtng/tutorial/content/slide-3.md

 ## Documents, not rows

-Couchbase query works against documents, not rows or columns.
+Data in Couchbase Server is stored in the form of documents, not rows or columns.

 As documents can have nested elements and embedded arrays, a few additional operators are needed.
 The '.' operator is used to refer to children, and the '[]' is used to refer to an element in an array.
 You can use a combination of these operators to access data at any depth in a document.